hski-github/spotfire-scrollable-bar-chart/README.md

 ## To Do's

-- Support for marking
+- Full support for marking incl. click on category and rectangle selection
 - Support for sorting by value or label
 - Support for tool tip
 - Better names for X and Y axis
-- Individual icon
 - Show total
-- Scale axis

 ## Known Limitations

 As of now, but planning to enhance the visualization mod in this direction

-- Stacked bars
 - Vertical bar chart
+- Horizontal scale axis

 Not planned to be supported by this visualization mod